CollinErickson/GauPro/cran-comments.md

 The next day I received an email saying I had until 11/29/22 to fix some build errors or the package will be removed from CRAN.

-The errors are from flaky tests that use randomness and fail a small portion of the time.
+The errors were from flaky tests that use randomness and fail a small portion of the time.
 I have rewritten these tests so that they will pass consistently.

-I also added a reference to a related paper of mine in the DESCRIPTION.
+I also added a reference to a related paper of mine in the DESCRIPTION and made some other improvements.

 ## Test environments